 You can get rid of the drain pipe, but you’ll want to keep the black coupler pipe (assuming it’s still in good shape).
 Wash all components, then replace it back onto the P-trap.

 Thoroughly clean the sink drain hole.

+One of the last steps to installing a bathroom faucet.
 Place the new pop-up drain into the sink drain hole.
 Straighten out any words or logos on the drain, if that sort of thing is important to you.

 Before you push the drain all the way down onto the black coupler pipe, you’ll need to thread the new drain pipe down through new plastic seal and “nut,” in that order.

 While one person works the new seal up toward the bottom of the sink, the other person should hold the drain in place above in the sink.

 Screw on the new “nut.”
 Again, someone should be holding the drain in place, particularly if you’re trying to keep any words or logos straight.